 After all, he is not dealing with a troubled past or a traumatic background.
 In fact, he comes from an incredibly loving, financially well off family.
 A family who are willing to do almost anything to aid his recovery.

 We watch David try a number of different strategies to save Nic.
 At first, he tries to help him to get back onto the ‘right’ path.
+Then he tries to educate himself in the ways of drug addiction.
 However, over the course of the film, David's objective changes.
-By the end, he simply wants to keep his son alive.
+By the end, he simply hopes that his son will live.

-Beautiful Boy never lets us off the hook.
-We sense the precariousness of every positive moment in Nic’s life.
+Beautiful Boy is a tough watch and never lets us off the hook.
+We sense the precariousness inherent in every positive moment in Nic’s life.
 The hammer could fall at any stage and the film paints recovery and rehabilitation as a journey with no end.

 As a result, while van Groeningen’s film is visually accessible, it is also a rather unrelentingly bleak experience - particularly if you do not know the outcome of this true story.
 Even the powerful moments of love shown within the family and the joyful flashbacks depicting David and Nic’s past life are coloured by sadness.

 However, this is the point.
 Drug addiction could impact anyone at any time and is no respecter of wealth, status or familial background.
-In addition, Carell’s moving performance shows us how this devastating illness damages far more than just the individual involved.
+In addition, Carell’s moving portrayal alongside emotionally powerful performances from Maura Tierney and Amy Ryan show us how this devastating illness damages far more than just the individual involved.